mlle-aadf/omniBot/README.md

 - **AI Integration**: Uses Puter.js for model interactions (requires sign-up to use)

 ## 🤖 Built With AI
-This project was developed with the help of AI-powered tools:
+This project was a one-time experiment in AI-assisted “vibe-coding” (not my usual workflow).
-- **ChatGPT** – Assisted in outlining the project, providing prompts, and generating documentation
+- **Claude + Perplexity** – Assisted in outlining the project, providing prompts, and generating documentation
 - **Lovable** – Streamlined front-end component generation and UI structuring
 - **GitHub Copilot** – Facilitated code integration, debugging, and cross-file implementations